alfredkam/PHYLO/README.md

 Devices Supported
 =====
 Current version supports all major browsers (except IE 6-8) and tablet browsers with screen size bigger than 1024px * 768px.
-Tablets have their own custome UX
+Tablets have their own custome UX <br>
+For the Mobile Phone Support, please checkout either archive branch or http://phylo.cs.mcgill.ca/archive/js/F2011/index.shtml and it is no longer supported.

 I want to contribute!
 =====